109 posts tagged photography

 I am really, really over-the-moon excited to announce that I will be going to Paris in March.

-I have been invited by the French Government’s official tourism office to take photos of Paris and other various sites of interest in close proximity to Paris.
+I have been invited by the France’s official tourism agency to take photos of Paris and other various sites of interest in close proximity to Paris.

 What will happen with this photography?
 Well, that’s the other exciting news!
 This voyage has been planned in conjunction with the 70th anniversary of Liberation of Paris in 1944.
-To celebrate this amazing time in France’s history and its impact on modern-day Paris, my photography will be displayed in a solo art gallery showing at The Park Avenue Armory here in NYC in April.
+To celebrate this amazing time in France’s history and its impact on modern-day Paris, my photography will be displayed in a gallery event at The Park Avenue Armory here in NYC in late April.

 The 1940s time period is near and dear to my heart as my mother and her family were victims of World War II.
 They survived being held in labor and concentration camps for a number of years and after the war ended they were able to traverse Europe freely and eventually make their way over to the United States.